aash35/Game-of-Life/README.md

 1. The program uses spacebar for progressing throughout
 2. When step mode is used the program will ignore the max update rate when will progress through the generations with spacebar
-3. When input file is used the program will ignore the random setting
+3. When the input file is used the program will ignore the random setting
 4. The program will stop early if a steady state is detected